-- How environmental considerations have been integrated into the Strategy, highlighting the main changes to the Strategy that resulted from the SEA process; - How the SEA Environmental Report and consultations have been taken into account, summarising the key issues raised in consultations and in the Environmental Report indicating what action was taken in response;
+- How environmental considerations have been integrated into the Strategy, highlighting the main changes to the Strategy that resulted from the SEA process; - How the SEA Environmental Report and consultations have been taken into account, summarising the key issues raised in consultations and in the Environmental Report indicating what action was taken in response; - The reasons for choosing the Strategy in the light of the other alternatives, identifying the other alternatives considered, commenting on their potential effects and explaining why the Strategy as adopted was selected; and

-4 These components comprise biodiversity, fauna, flora, population, human health, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.
+&lt;sup>4 These components comprise biodiversity, fauna, flora, population, human health, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors.

-5 The following authorities were notified: Environmental Protection Agency; Department of Environment, Climate and Communications; Department of Agriculture, Food and the Marine; and Department of Housing, Local Government and Heritage.
+&lt;sup>5 The following authorities were notified: Environmental Protection Agency; Department of Environment, Climate and Communications; Department of Agriculture, Food and the Marine; and Department of Housing, Local Government and Heritage.